 - Triple Chip Grind Tooth that alternates between the flat raking tooth and the Trapezoid shaped tooth

-- Available in a lot of different sizes as to fit the table, miter, and circular saw blade
+- Available in a lot of different sizes to fit the table, miter, and circular saw blade

 - Provides amazing results on the veneer plywoods and the fragile composite moldings